Halted stimulus talks undercut already ailing airlines and transit systems

 “This is a huge disappointment for people who are really hurting,” said Ray LaHood, a former Republican congressman who served as transportation secretary under President Obama, citing “devastating” impacts on aviation and transit systems nationwide.

-LaHood said talks between House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin seemed within reach of the kind of success the two had earlier this year on a series of aid bills.
+LaHood said talks between House Speaker Nancy Pelosi (D-Calif.) and Treasury Secretary Steven Mnuchin seemed within reach of the kind of success the two had earlier this year on a series of aid bills.
 But LaHood said it seems Trump’s chief of staff prevailed on the president to take a harder line this time.

 Even after Congress failed to meet a Sept.
 30 deadline for extending support for airlines, backers remained optimistic something would come together.
 Pelosi urged airlines to delay furloughs.
 Executives at American Airlines and United Airlines said they would be willing to reverse the furloughs, provided a deal came together quickly.